-These vegan, paleo and AIP Banana Pancakes are super fluffy and delicious, come together quickly in the blender.
+These nut-free, vegan, paleo and AIP Banana Pancakes are super fluffy and delicious, and come together quickly in the blender.

 Delicious and wholesome with no added sugar, these AIP Banana Pancakes are perfect for a weekend breakfast.
 Simply pour your ingredients into the blender and give it a few pulses!